maydayv7/dotfiles/README.md

 I am pretty new to Nix, and my configuration is still *WIP*, right now undergoing a transition to using Nix [Flakes](https://nixos.wiki/wiki/Flakes), an unstable feature.
 If you have any doubts or suggestions, feel free to open an issue

 #### Branches
 There are two branches, `stable` and `develop`.
-The `stable` branch can be used at any time, and consists of configuration that builds without failure, but the `develop` branch is a bleeding-edge testbed, and may not even build successfully.
+The `stable` branch can be used at any time, and consists of configuration that builds without failure, but the `develop` branch is a bleeding-edge testbed, and is not recommended to be used.
 Releases are always made from the `stable` branch after it has been battle-tested

 #### Requirements
 - Intel CPU + iGPU